mattgoetz7/CSE-5544-Assignment1/README.md

-I have included a file with links to two Tableau Public visualizations.
+---I have included a file with links to two Tableau Public visualizations.

-I have also included two MATLAB files that contain my other two visualizations.
-Additionally, I have posted files containing my MATLAB source code for each of my visualizations.
+---I have also included two MATLAB files that contain my other two visualizations.
+They are labeled "ASSIGNMENT1.M" and "Assignment1_Matlab2.M"
+---Additionally, I have posted files containing my MATLAB source code for each of my visualizations.

 My favorite visualization I created is the plot using circles I created in Tableau.
 I think it most effectively showed changes in medical encounters over time based on gender.
 The colors are visually appealing and you can easily extract a lot of information from it.